GoogolDKhan/Rock-Paper-Scissor/README.md

 ## Author

-- This project is inspired by [CodeWithHarry](https://youtu.be/gfDE2a7MKjA)
+- This mini project is inspired by [CodeWithHarry](https://youtu.be/gfDE2a7MKjA)

 - Dated : 27-04-2021